-In accordance with the Local Government Act, we publish our Annual Report each year.
+In accordance with the Local Government Act, the Council publishes its Annual Report each year.
 Due to the legislative requirements it is a lengthy document that is impractical to provide to every household.
-A copy of the Annual Report is published on our website.
+A copy of the Annual Report is published on Council's website.